StonyBrookNLP/bioprocess/README.md

 ```bash
 jython -Dpython.security.respectJavaAccessibility=false PickleSRL.py
 ```
 produces a pickle you can manipulate in Python.
+See srl.pdf for discussion.